anilsahu350/project-practice-series/README.md

     * Update the `variable.tf` file with the key name , if you have entered another key name.

-2. **Initialize Terraform**: Run the initialization command to download provider plugins and prepare your working directory:
+2. **Initialize Terraform**: Run the initialization command to download provider plugins and prepare your working directory:(<a href="https://github.com/anilsahu350/terraform-for-devops">Check file(ec2,terraform,providers & ouputs</a>))

     ```bash
     terraform init